aquasecurity/trivy-db/README.md

 If you want to build the light DB, please set your environment to contain `DB_TYPE=trivy-light`.
 Alternatively Docker is supported, you can run `docker build . -t trivy-db`.
 If you want to build the light DB, please run `docker build --build-arg DB_TYPE=trivy-light . -t trivy-db-light`

+## Contributing

+### Pull Requests

+We welcome pull requests!

+- Your PR is more likely to be accepted if it focuses on just one change.
+- Please include a comment with the results before and after your change.
+- Your PR is more likely to be accepted if it includes tests.
+(We have not historically been very strict about tests, but we would like to improve this!).
+- You're welcome to submit a draft PR if you would like early feedback on an idea or an approach.
+- Happy coding!